 While these measures may certainly aid in ensuring public health and safety and could be vital in stopping the spread of this pandemic, there should be certain minimum, rights-based standards and considerations for these regulations and policies.
 Such standards are critical to ensure they are not later normalized and perpetuated once the spread of the virus is controlled.
 These may include:

-- Clear and short time limits for the use of these measures (that can be extended for further, short periods of time as needed);
+- Clear and short time limits for the use of these measures

 - Clear regulations about the storage, access, and deletion of private information stored during this time, as well as restrictions on what information is taken;